-But let's be realistic!
-The chances of finding a Cortina Mark III estate of any description today are about nil if not even less.
-They haven't been made since 1976.
+The chances of finding a Cortina Mark III estate of any description today at a price that I could afford were about nil if not even less.

-Consequently when eBay announced an auction for a 2000E estate in need of restoration, there was absolutely no question about it.
-It was mine.
+Consequently when back in the late summer of 2002 eBay announced an auction for a 2000E estate in need of restoration, there was absolutely no question about it.
+It was going to be mine.

-I daren't tell you the maximum bid I placed on it, or how much I paid (you'll all think I'm totally crazy, and rightly so!) but who cares.
-There'll never be another one like this for sale ever again.
+I daren't tell you the maximum bid I placed on it, or how much I paid, because you'll all think I'm totally crazy, and you'll probably be correct as well, but who cares?
+There'll never be another one like this for sale again.

-Having replacing the doors that had been taken off and blowing up the tyres, we winched it onto the dolly (and blew up the tyres on the dolly!) and off I set in the general direction of Dover docks!
+Having replacing the doors that had been taken off and blowing up the tyres, we winched it onto the dolly.
+And once we had blown up the tyres on the dolly, we were in business.
+Off I set in the general direction of Dover Docks.